theoutfield/sc_sncn_motorcontrol/examples/app_demo_offset_commutation_tuning/doc/index.rst

 - VALUE
     Set the commutation offset to VALUE (clockwise or counterclockwise offset depending on the voltage sign and winding type)
 - d
-    Reverse sensor direction, use this when the phases are wired incorrectly and the motor is not moving
+    Reverse motor polarity, use this when the the motor is not moving.
+It happens when the phases wiring or the position sensor polarity is changed.
+- f
+    Flip the clockwise and counterclockwise commutation offsets, this will change the direction of the motor.
 - v VALUE
     Set the voltage to VALUE, accept negative values
 - r